-- 2.4.1 There will be three main construction compounds as shown on Figure 5.4 accompanying the ES. - 2.4.2 A compound will be located on land to the east of Wickes and to the south of Denmark Road.
-Access to this compound will be via the existing gated entrance to the site. - 2.4.3 A compound will be located on vacant land immediately to the south of Lake Lothing and bordered by the recently constructed SCC and Waveney District Council office to the south.
-Access to this compound will be via the existing Riverside Road, and once constructed, the New Access Road. - 2.4.4 A further compound is also proposed on land to the immediate north of Lake Lothing.
+2.4.1 There will be three main construction compounds as shown on Figure 5.4 accompanying the ES.

+2.4.2 A compound will be located on land to the east of Wickes and to the south of Denmark Road.
+Access to this compound will be via the existing gated entrance to the site.

+2.4.3 A compound will be located on vacant land immediately to the south of Lake Lothing and bordered by the recently constructed SCC and Waveney District Council office to the south.
+Access to this compound will be via the existing Riverside Road, and once constructed, the New Access Road.

+- 2.4.4 A further compound is also proposed on land to the immediate north of Lake Lothing.
 This will be located on ABP's operational port and on land presently used by Network Rail for storage adjacent to the East Suffolk Line.
-Access to this compound will be via Commercial Road. - 2.4.5 The need for a wheel wash at the compounds must be considered by the Contractor and installed as appropriate. - 2.4.6 A programme for the installation and removal of the compounds, must be provided by the Contractor in the full-any relevant CoCP. - 2.4.7 The layout of the compounds will need to meet the following requirements: - At all times the contractor must be required to keep all the compounds safe and secure; - Access must be maintained for port operations at all times along Commercial Road, except by agreement with ABPalternative arrangements are subject to the protective provisions of the harbour authority.
-This access must allow all likely plant and vehicle movements to take place; - Site lighting must be directed so as not to be intrusive to nearby property and businesses, or unnecessarily disturb wildlife.
-Site lighting in the vicinity of the Port of Lowestoft and the East Suffolk Line must be designed in liaison with both ABP and Network Rail to ensure it is not a navigation or safety hazard; and2 - The orientation of the compound activities must be, as far as reasonably practicable, arranged to reduce environmental effects on adjacent land users.
+Access to this compound will be via Commercial Road. - 2.4.5 The need for a wheel wash at the compounds must be considered by the Contractor and installed as appropriate. - 2.4.6 A programme for the installation and removal of the compounds, must be provided by the Contractor in any relevant CoCP. - 2.4.7 The layout of the compounds will need to meet the following requirements: - At all times the contractor must be required to keep all the compounds safe and secure; - Access must be maintained for port operations at all times along Commercial Road, alternative arrangements are subject to the protective provisions of the harbour authority.
+This access must allow all likely plant and vehicle movements to take place; - Site lighting must be directed so as not to be intrusive to nearby property and businesses, or unnecessarily disturb wildlife. - The orientation of the compound activities must be, as far as reasonably practicable, arranged to reduce environmental effects on adjacent land users.